How Much Does Insurance Go Up After a DUI?

 How much can you expect insurance to go up after a DUI?
-How much higher will your premiums be?
-Today, we’re explaining everything you need to know about higher insurance prices after your DUI.
+How much does a DUI raise your rates?
+How much higher will your premiums be after a DUI?
+Below, we’re answering these questions and explaining everything you need to know about higher insurance prices after your DUI.

 Expect to Pay Approximately 30% to 50% Higher Insurance Rates After Your First DUI

 Getting a DUI is guaranteed to raise your insurance rates.
 However, DUIs might not raise insurance rates as much as you expect.

 Most studies show that insurance will be about 35% higher after your first DUI conviction.

 ValuePenguin.com, for example, used an example of a 30-year-old single man driving a 3-year old Toyota Corolla to compare insurance rates before and after a DUI.

 At Allstate, that driver would pay $1,872 without a DUI and $2,664 after a single DUI.
 Rate differences were similar at State Farm, where insurance rose from $2,004 to $2,616.

 The national average was an increase of 47%.
 On average, a driver without a DUI will pay $3,072 for annual car insurance, while that same driver will pay $4,516 after a DUI, an increase of 47%.

 Keep in mind that each driver will receive different rates based on their driving record, credit score, age, where they live, etc. Here’s how other data showed the effects a DUI has on your insurance rates: